Does the Cost of Not Ranking get your CFO’s Attention?

 I am starting to see more and more companies add very specific disclaimers to their 10Q (Quarterly Report and 10K (Annual Report), examples below, about the potential, and in some cases actual, negative impact on sales and marketing expenses due to the loss in organic search traffic.
 I hope this increase in mentions in financial reports means that more and more CFOs are asking about SEO and helping to push for better monitoring and elevate its importance as a key driver for the business.
 Since CEOs must sign off on these reports, maybe they will understand the risk and ask for more awareness and controls in the industry.

 I recently mentioned my frustrations with a lack of executive awareness of the business value of SEO to David Dalka, Founder and Managing Director of Fearless Revival, who is trying to educate a new generation of digitally-focused executives.
-Davids told me that he especially hammers the business impact home to his CFO and Start-Up Advisory clients.
+David told me he hammers the business impact home to his CFO and Start-Up Advisory clients.
 He tells them to ask about their Search Marketing performance, specifically SEO, and what it contributes to traffic, leads, and sales.
 David further suggested that all Search Marketing Managers should prepare answers to the inevitable question, “What are the enterprise risk issues of SEO?” or as I call it, “The Cost of Not Ranking,” and be able to explain What the potential risk to the business in terms of lost traffic and Paid Search Costs.

 The Business Risk of Losing Organic Traffic